DamianGanopolsky/Scheme-Interpreter/README.md

 Prof .......
 11
 Solucion ... ((0 0) (5 0) (0 5) (5 5) (2 8) (2 0) (0 2) (5 2) (0 7) (5 7) (4 8) (4 0))
 #t

+You can find more information about this puzzle in: https://en.wikipedia.org/wiki/Water_pouring_puzzle

 ### Tests